 sprinkled the articles of the temple with blood as he progressed to the

-that acts as a veil in front of the inner room.
+the veil in front of the the Most Holy Place.
 He brushed past the curtain

-and entered the most Holy Place where he offered the annual sacrifice.
+and entered the inner sanctuary where he offered the annual sacrifice.
 The

-of the Father in heaven.
-It was a place that no man could go, except by authorization as
+new covenant worshipper.
+The Holy of Holies was a place where no man could go, except

-the high priest, who had physical access only once a year.
+the high priest only once a year.
 The high priest

-Jesus Christ that he prepared through a life of faithfulness to His Father,
+Jesus Christ in His own flesh that He prepared through a life of faithfulness to His Father,

-living without sin in a body that craved sin, making His sacrifice holy and
+living without sin, making His sacrifice holy and

-to perform these sacrifices as a perpetual reminder of the sacrifice that His
+acceptable to God.
+Based on these sacrifices that acted as a perpetual reminder of the sacrifice that

-God accepted Israel’s temple worship for propitiation of sins committed in
+God accepted Israel’s temple worship that represented propitiation of sins committed in

 ignorance.